California Salary Paycheck Calculator

+Generally, California requires you to pay employees at least twice a month.
+However, there are exceptions for executive, administrative, and professional employees.
 The date, time, and location that employees are paid must be posted for all employees to see.
 If a regularly scheduled pay date falls on a holiday or any day when your business is closed (e.g., the weekend), you can either move the payday to the next business day or pay your employees in advance.

 The pay stubs you give your employees should include the following information:

-- Company’s legal name and address,
+- Company’s legal name and address

-- Employee’s name and last four digits of Social Security number,
+- Employee’s name and last four digits of Social Security number

-- Pay period beginning and ending date,
+- Pay period beginning and ending date

-- Gross wages,
+- Gross wages

-- Total hours worked (for salaried nonexempt employees),
+- Total hours worked (for salaried nonexempt employees)

-- All deductions, and
+- All deductions

-- Net wages.
+- Net wage

-California considers paid vacation time an earned wage.
+Paid vacation time is not required in California, but if you provide it, there are special rules you must follow.
+California considers paid vacation time to be an earned wage.
 This means that it must be accrued and tracked in your payroll process.
 You can limit the amount of vacation time each employee can accrue, but you can’t have a “use it or lose it” policy that requires employees to forfeit unused earned vacation time.